php-fig/fig-standards/bylaws/004-psr-workflow.md

 ### 3.6 Errata

 Errata can be used to add clarification on contentious points that arise after a documents formation.
 This is limited to non-binding, backwards compatible explanations and must not include new rules.

+Errata may only be added to the meta document.
+To add new Errata to the meta document a vote must be held on the mailing list, and this vote must adhere to [the voting protocol][voting].

 ### 3.7 Template